Kaczmar861/Java-Library-data-app/README.md

 Database application for Library

 31-08-2019
-adding classes and objects to app
+added classes and objects to app added constructor to easier adding books